Our Lady of Esperanza Church: History

 The parish was founded by Dona Manuela de Laverrerie de Barril, the wife of the Spanish Consul-General in New York.
 Archer Milton Huntington, the railroad heir and founder of the Hispanic Society of America, was recruited to the cause and funded the project for the second Spanish-speaking Catholic church in New York.
 The church building was begun in 1909 to designs by Archer's cousin, Charles P. Huntington.
-The building was enlarged and extended in 1924 by Lawrence G. White, son of Stanford White, including an addition on 156th Street.
+The building was enlarged and extended in 1924 by Lawrence G. White, including an addition on 156th Street.
 Previously, the entrance to the church, which sat on a hill, was by way of an outdoor brick stairway with terra cotta balustrades, but White's addition allowed for an entrance at the street level, with the climb to the church occurring via an indoor staircase.

 The first pastor, in 1912, was the Rev. Adrian Buisson, formerly pastor of the Church of Our Lady of Guadalupe at 229 West 14th Street.
 Upon his retirement in 1952, the Rev. Francis Soutberg "was appointed Pastor until 1955 when Father Bernard Guillett assumed the position.
 Presently the Reverend Monsignor Peter O'Donnell is pastor."